Skip to Content

 San Bernardino Divorce

-Divorce Attorney San Bernardino
+Divorce Attorney In San Bernardino

 Clear Legal Help When Home Or Work Feels Uncertain

-When your marriage is ending or your job no longer feels safe because of harassment, it can be hard to know where to turn.
+When your marriage is ending, or your job no longer feels safe because of harassment, it can be hard to know where to turn.
 You may be worried about your children, your income, and your future, all at the same time.
 You do not have to work through those decisions alone.

 At Newman & Allen, we help people in this area navigate California divorce and serious problems at work so they can move forward with more clarity and protection.
 Our firm was founded in 1996, and our team includes former prosecutors who understand how courts and opposing parties evaluate evidence and arguments.